xchem/xchem-align/USER-GUIDE.md

 The `inputs` property is a list of *visits* (Diamond nomenclature) containing data for a number of crystals.
-There can be one or more inputs. `inputs` is specified **relative** to `base_dir` (but if you need a different `base_dir` then it can be specified here where it will override the one defined at the top level.
+There can be one or more inputs. `inputs` is specified **relative** to `base_dir` (but if you need a different `base_dir` then it can be specified here where it will override the one defined at the top level).
 The properties of `inputs` are the data required to be processed, specified as paths **relative** to the `dir` path which is the base dir of the data for that visit.